SkolaOffline/skolaoffline/README.md

 ### Web
-Basic version is at [https://skolaoffline.github.io/](https://skolaoffline.github.io/).
+Basic version is at [https://SkolaOffline.github.io/](https://SkolaOffline.github.io/).

 ## Usage
 After installing, you can try out the app without any credentials by activating *Dummy mode*.
 Instead of downloading data straight from servers, it uses prepared data.
+You can activate it by clicking *Dummy mode* on the login screen and hitting *Login*.

 If you decide Skola Offline is worth it, login using your normal, Skola Online credentials.
 The same you use every day.
 After that, you'll gain access to all the features